What Collagen Taught Me About Leadership

 Stress Response: Repair Over Resistance

-When skin is repeatedly damaged—UV exposure, aggressive products—it enters a chronic repair cycle.
+When skin is repeatedly damaged through UV exposure or aggressive products, it enters a chronic repair cycle.
 Redness, sensitivity, and breakdown follow.
 Similarly, leaders who react to every fire drill with fight-or-flight only deepen stress, erode team morale, and risk burnout.

-• Leadership lesson: Embed recovery rituals—micro-wellness moments, peer/team debriefs, or even a two-minute grounding breath before every major decision.
+Leadership lesson: Embed recovery rituals like micro-wellness moments, peer/team debriefs, or even a two-minute grounding breath before every major decision.
 It’s not about ignoring stress; it’s about choosing repair over resistance.

 Action Step: After your next high-pressure appointment or call, take two minutes to breathe with your hand on your chest.
 Notice what shifts.